 The Boulby underground Lab is the UK’s national deep underground science facility and one of just a few such facilities in the world.
-The hosted at Boulby has been growing recently and this year, thanks to £1.8M investment from STFC and ongoing support from ICL UK, a new underground laboratory is being built to enable Boulby to host current and future science for the decades to come.
+The laboratory, hosted at Boulby, has been growing recently and this year, thanks to £1.8M investment from STFC and ongoing support from ICL Boulby, a new underground laboratory was built to enable Boulby to host current and future science for the decades to come.
 This year the new underground laboratory will be completed and ready for use.

 The search for Dark Matter is one of the most important and well-known areas of study carried out in the low-background environment at Boulby.
 Dark Matter is the name given to the missing 85% of the universe – thought to be made up of as-yet undetected ‘sub-atomic’ particles existing throughout space.

 Boulby has hosted experiments searching for proof of these Dark Matter particles for over two decades, including the world-renowned NAIAD, DRIFT and ZEPLIN projects.
 Now at Boulby, the underground laboratory now hosts two current Dark Matter search experiments: DRIFT-II and DM-Ice.
 The facility also provides ultra-low background material screening capability for other studies, including the upcoming most-sensitive Dark Matter detector in the world: LUX-ZEPLIN.

 In 2014, funding was granted by the UK government body, STFC, to build a new underground laboratory over one kilometre below the Earth’s surface.
 This laboratory now almost complete and in function, and has replaced the old laboratory.
 The new laboratory houses all experiments currently in practice at ICL Boulby, as well as making room for more.